reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 ![value-filled board](../images/tutorial/board-filled-with-value.png)

-You wanted to render the JavaScript variable called `value` from your component, not the word "value".
+You wanted to render the JavaScript variable called `value` from your Component, not the word "value".
 To "escape into JavaScript" from JSX, you need curly braces.
 Add curly braces around `value` in JSX like so:

 ```js {2}
 function Square({ value }) {